cameronotoole44/books/README.md

 **THE PROBLEM**

-I had a problem of wanting to start reading again but having too many unread books and not being able to pick one to start reading and finish the book.
+I had a problem of wanting to start reading again but having too many unread books and not being able to pick one to start reading.

 **THE SOLUTION**

-A command-line tool with a full-screen TUI to help you actually finish the books you start reading.
+A command-line tool with a full-screen TUI to pick a random book from the never ending list.

-booktrack helps you:
+booktrack helps:

-- Track your unread books with page counts
+- Track unread books with page counts
 - Randomly pick your next read
 - Log daily reading progress
-- Get accurate completion projections based on your reading speed
+- Get accurate completion projections based on your own reading speed
 - Stay motivated with stats

 ## Quick Start